jose-suero/model-mapper/readme.md

 });
 ```

-When you provide this middleware in the endpoint, the req.body object will be used as a `sourceObject` to be mapped used the `model` provided.
-If no errors the mapped model will be available in the `req.mappedBody` variable for the following middlewares.
+When you provide this middleware in the endpoint, the req.body object will be used as a `sourceObject` to be mapped using the `model` provided.
+If no errors, the mapped model will be available in the `req.mappedBody` variable for the following middlewares.

 >if there is no subsequents middlewares provided, mapBodyMiddleware will throw an error with the message `'mapBodyMiddleware expect a next function to be defined.'`.